 The premium edition includes lifetime access and 5 video tutorials that I found absolutely essential in helping me think through this for myself.
 Victoria walks you through the process using a relatable but made up person as an example.
-The 5 video tutorials are only offered in the premium edition, which is on sale for $26 during launch week.
-The regular price will be $35.
+The 5 video tutorials are only offered in the premium edition.
 It is well worth the extra money if you can afford it!

 This post will be shared at these link ups.

 If you want a SLOW but STEADY method to declutter this year, this is the course for you!
 Sign up for seven days of: